 The employment relationship is fluid and subject to significant change over time.
-Employers should therefore consider reviewing and updating contracts of employment to ensure protection of commercial interests, reflect the changing circumstances of the employment and comply with evolving common law decisions regulating the law of employment.
+Employers in the education sector should therefore consider reviewing and updating contracts of employment to ensure protection of commercial interests, reflect the changing circumstances of the employment and comply with evolving common law decisions regulating the law of employment.

 Here are five reasons why it is important to update written employment contracts:

-- Recognise change: If an employee’s duties, position or level of responsibility have changed profoundly over time, the original contract may have been replaced by subsequent changes.
-This means notice of termination provisions and post-employment restraints in the old contract may be unenforceable.
-To reduce legal risks in this area, employers should conduct an audit of old contracts and seek advice about issuing amended contracts if there have been (or will be) profound changes to an employee’s terms and conditions of employment.
+1. Recognise change: If an employee’s duties, position or level of responsibility have changed profoundly over time, the original contract may have been replaced by subsequent changes.
+This means notice of termination provisions in the old contract may be unenforceable.
+To reduce legal risks in this area, schools should conduct an audit of old contracts and seek advice about issuing amended contracts if there have been (or will be) profound changes to an employee’s terms and conditions of employment.

-- Post-employment restraints: Restraints of trade are notoriously difficult to enforce.
+3. Post-employment restraints: Although not widely used in the education sector, restraints of trade are notoriously difficult to enforce.
 Most restraint provisions we see in contracts are invalid and unenforceable because they have not been properly considered at the commencement of employment.
 Updating contracts to recognise a promotion or at salary review time is an opportunity to ensure restraints are carefully tailored for the particular employee’s circumstances, as well as ensuring the restraint is reasonable in scope and duration, to improve the prospects of enforcement.

-- The devil is in the detail: Does the contract adequately cater for the range of situations that may result in dismissal?
-For example, is the definition of "serious misconduct" in the contract broad enough to be relied upon in contemporary situations that might include misuse of social media?
-Do termination provisions impose onerous obligations on the company to comply with certain steps leading up to dismissal?
+5. The devil is in the detail: Does the contract adequately cater for the range of situations that may result in dismissal?
+For example, is the definition of "serious misconduct" in the contract broad enough to be relied upon in contemporary situations that might include various forms of reportable conduct?
+Do termination provisions impose onerous obligations on the school to comply with certain steps leading up to dismissal?
 Does the contract contemplate the discovery of misconduct justifying summary dismissal during the notice period?
 These are all issues the Courts have explored in recent cases and may be wise to reflect in the written contract.